uvotguy/CanvasQuizTool/README.md

 KALTURA_SECRET - Administrative secret
 KALTURA_USER - Kaltura User Id must have administrative privilege to dump scores

+Install the Kaltura API Client for python:

+*pip install KalturaApiClient*

 ## Run the program

 *py FetchKalturaQuizGrade {Quiz ID}*

 Output is printed to the console and written to a file.

+## Debugging

+Edit the **args** parameter in *launch.json*.
+The first (and only) argument it the target Entry ID.
+Run the code in debug mode.